stonehippo/sploder/README.md

 ## Building Sploder

-Sploder is currently being developed using [Arduino](http://arduino.cc) 1.0.6, mostly due to incompatibilities between the Arduino 1.5/1.6 branch and the Adafruit BLE libraries.
+Sploder is currently being developed using [Platform.io](http://platformio.org).

-If you want to hack on Sploder, clone the project into your Arduino sketchbook directory, and make sure you've installed the library dependencies above.
+If you want to hack on Sploder, clone the project, and make sure you've installed the library dependencies above.

 ## Design notes